scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 5.md

 ***Dialogue option 1 - lower relationship with Sera a lot.***
 	**Alex:** Do you?
 Do you think you're better than everyone?
 	**Sera:** Do you?
-You're here too, you know.
 Are you here because you don't think everyone else did a good job trying to reproduce the data?
 	**Result:** Sera hates that response.
 ***Dialogue option 2 - raises relationship with Sera a lot.***
 	**Alex:** I'll be here tomorrow.
 With a Do Not Disturb sign.
 Are you okay?